USRC Gresham: 1943–1944

 In 1943, she was recommissioned USCGC Gresham (WPG-85) for service as a coastal convoy escort and guard ship.
 Her maximum speed of only 8 knots limited her usefulness as a convoy escort.
 Gresham was decommissioned on 7 April 1944.

+1944–1946

+The U.S. Merchant Marine Academy at Kings, Point, New York acquired Gresham as a training ship for the academy until a newer surplus vessel replaced it in 1946.

 Israeli service

 She was acquired by Mossad LeAliyah Bet in February 1947 and renamed Hatikvah (The Hope).
 In May 1947, she carried 1,414 Jewish refugees from Italy to Haifa.
 The crew and passengers were arrested by the British authorities and interned in Cyprus.